Skip to main content

 Best Practices

-2. Proper naming: Use descriptive names that match your authentication flow (e.g., "email", "phone", "otp")
+2. Proper naming: Use descriptive and consistent names for your inputs that match your authentication flow (e.g., "email", "phone", "otp").
+These names are used to reference the inputs in the useKeybanAuth functions.